 Active Strides-CP is a novel package of physiotherapy targeting body functions, activity and participation outcomes for children with moderate to severe bilateral CP.
 This study will compare Active Strides-CP to usual care in a large multi-site randomised waitlist-controlled trial.
 For children with moderate to severe bilateral cerebral palsy (CP), who are marginally ambulant, gross motor capacity peaks between 6-7 years of age with a subsequent clinical decline, impacting their ability to engage in health enhancing physical activity.

 The Children’s Health Queensland Hospital and Health Service, The University of Queensland, The University of Melbourne and Curtin University Human Research Ethics Committees have approved this study.
-The study has commenced in Perth with 3children recruited and 2 undertaking the Active Strides program
+The study is recruiting in Perth (Healthy Strides Foundation), Brisbane (Queensland Children's Hospital), Melbourne (Royal Children's Hospital and Monash Children's Hospital) as well as in Singapore at the Healthy Strides Foundation and KK Hospital.

 • The Active Strides-CP intervention uniquely combines elements of motor training and environmental modification to address both gross motor capacity and restrictions in participation in physically active leisure.